-Today use the broad term "civic we and community engagement" (CCE) to include myriad of practices and pedagogies such as service-learning volunteerism, / communityengaged learning, election engagement, social entrepreneurship, community based participatory research, deliberative dialogue, and community economic development.
+Todav we use the broad term "civic and community engagement" (CCE) to include a myriad of practices and pedagogies such as volunteerism. service-learning / communityengaged learning, election engagement, social entrepreneurship, community based participatory research, deliberative dialogue, and community economic development.
 The overarching definition of this work comes from the Carnegie Foundation for the Advancement of Teaching and grounds its Elective Community Engagement Classification:

 Collaboration between institutions of higher education and their larger communities (local, regional/state, national, global) for the mutually beneficial exchange of knowledge and resources in a context of partnership and reciprocity.
-The purpose . . . is the partnership of college and university knowledge and resources with those of public and private sectors to scholarship, research and creative enhance curriculum, teaching and prepare educated, engaged citizens; strengthen values and civic responsibility; address critical societal issues; and contribute to the public good.
+The purpose . . . is the partnership of college and university knowledge and resources with those of the public and private sectors to enrich scholarship, research and creative activity; enhance curriculum, teaching and learning; prepare educated, engaged citizens; strengthen democratic values and civic responsibility; address critical societal issues; and contribute to the public good.